rathrio/punch/README.md

 Configuration
 -------------

 A lot of behaviour can be configured in `~/.punchrc`.
-If `~/.punchrc` does not exist yet, run `punch --config` to generate one.
-You can now use `punch --config` to edit that file.
+Run `punch --config` to edit that file.

 Updating
 --------